sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/00-accessibility-issue.md

 ## Detailed description

-> What version of the Lyne Components are you using?
+> Which version of Lyne Components are you using?

 > Is the issue related to a specific component?